ACTrexler/CISC473_EGDD/CyanEGDD.md

 5 x 5 Boolean Grid: the player will make valid boolean statements with two operators.

 # Gameplay Objectives

-- *Primary Objective #1*:
+- Scoring Points By Making Valid Truthiness Statements:
-    - Description: *Description*
+    - Description: Each valid truthiness statement will result in gaining an amount of points adding to you current score.
-    - Alignment: *Describe how this aligns with one or more learning objectives*
+    - Alignment: By gaining points, this will allow the player to see how many valid statements they are able to make.
-- *Primary Objective #2*:
+- Scoring As Many Points As You Can Before The Time Is Up:
-    - Description: *Description*
+    - Description: In Boolean Bonanza there will be a time limit for each level.
+During this time the player must make as many valid
-    - Alignment: *Describe how this aligns with one or more learning objectives*
+      statements as they can.
-- *etc.*
+    - Alignment: Each time the player plays the game they will be able to see their learning progress each time they score higher given the       same time restriction.

 # Procedures/Actions